 - The parent meets with the teacher to explain the concern and reach a resolution.
 A plan of action may be needed.
 Please schedule a follow-up either by phone, note, e-mail, or in person.

-- If the concern persists after the administrator and the teacher have attempted resolution, then parents may contact the appropriate administrator at the District office.
+- If the concern persists after the administrator and the teacher have attempted a resolution, then parents may contact the appropriate administrator at the district office.

 Our VIP (Very Important Parents) Program is an organized group of people who have time to help our students, teachers, and staff.
 Our goal is to use volunteers to help our children receive a more rewarding academic and social experience in all school programs.
 Volunteers do a little bit of everything, wherever and whenever the need arises, under the supervision of school staff and teachers.
 Parents who volunteer in any capacity on campus or on field trips must complete the District's training program and attend a PTO campus orientation.
 All volunteers must be under staff supervision at all times.
 Please first check in at the office with the office staff who will call the classroom teacher to let him or her know that you have arrived.
 All volunteers must sign in and out on the Volunteer sign-in sheet in the office and log their volunteer hours.